Administrative divisions of Donetsk Oblast: Administrative divisions until 2020

-Until 2020, Donetsk Oblast was subdivided into 46 regions: 18 districts (raions) and 28 city municipalities (mis'krada or misto), officially known as territories governed by city councils.
-In 2014, the War in Donbass started, and whereas some areas are controlled by the central Ukrainian government, others are under control of separatists representing Donetsk People's Republic.
+Until 2020, Donetsk Oblast was subdivided into 46 regions: 18 districts (raions) and 28 city municipalities (mis'krada or misto), officially known as "territories governed by city councils".
+In 2014, the War in Donbas started, and whereas some areas are controlled by the central Ukrainian government, others are under control of separatists representing Donetsk People's Republic.
 The pro-Ukrainian government of the oblast was relocated from Donetsk to Mariupol.